-Certificates provide the basic skills needed for many entry-level manufacturing jobs.
-Building on the Manufacturing fundamental Micro-Certificates core curriculum, students choose a manufacturing or trade-related specialty option.
+The Manufacturing Technology certificate provides the basic skills needed for many entry-level manufacturing jobs by completing all first year courses.
 A certificate is awarded to students who complete the required courses with an overall 2.0 grade point average (GPA) or above and a minimum letter grade of C- in all required courses.